at what age do you leash train a puppy 2

 Socialization and Basic Obedience

-One of the most important aspects of leash training is socialization and basic obedience.
+One of the most critical aspects of leash training is socialization and basic obedience.
 Socialization helps puppies become familiar with different environments, people, and other animals, while basic obedience lays the foundation for good behavior on the leash.
 It’s best to start socialization and basic obedience training as early as possible, ideally between 8 and 12 weeks of age.

 Introduction to the Leash

 Introducing the leash to a puppy should be done gradually and positively.
 Begin by allowing the puppy to sniff and investigate the leash while rewarding them with treats and praise.
-Once the puppy is comfortable with the leash, you can start attaching it to their collar for short periods of time indoors.
+Once the puppy is comfortable with the leash, you can start attaching it to their collar for short periods indoors.
 This will help the puppy get used to the feeling of the leash before venturing outside.

 Positive Reinforcement and Treats

-This image is property of pupbox.com.
+This image is the property of pupbox.com.

 Age-Specific Leash Training